 Roswell is a medium-sized city located in the state of New Mexico.
 With a population of 48,544 people and 14 constituent neighborhoods, Roswell is the fifth largest community in New Mexico.

-Roswell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roswell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Roswell is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Roswell who work in office and administrative support (10.92%), sales jobs (10.90%), and management occupations (8.92%).
+There are especially a lot of people living in Roswell who work in office and administrative support (11.83%), sales jobs (10.26%), and management occupations (8.75%).

-Roswell is a very ethnically-diverse city.
+Roswell is an extremely ethnically-diverse city.
 The people who call Roswell home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Roswell, accounting for 56.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Roswell residents report their race to be White, followed by Black or African-American.
-Roswell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 55.74% of the city’s residents.
-Important ancestries of people in Roswell include Irish, English, Italian, and French .
+Important ancestries of people in Roswell include German, English, Italian, and Scottish.

 The most common language spoken in Roswell is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.